d4n3sh/thedaneshproject/content/posts/2008-07-02-malaysia-today-hacked.md

 This explains the outage today.

 Malaysia Today has been hacked by the GasakdotNet group.
-They better have their backups ready&#8230;..
+They better have their backups ready.....

 UPDATE: 19:10, Malaysia Today is back online.